Korean art: Goryeo dynasty

 The Goryeo dynasty lasted from 918 CE to 1392.
 The most famous art produced by Goryeo artisans was Korean celadon pottery which was produced from circa 1050 CE to 1250 CE.
-While celadon originated in China, Korean potters created their own unique style of pottery that was so valued that the Chinese considered it "first under heaven" and one of the "twelve best things in the world."
+While celadon originated in China, Korean potters created their own unique style of pottery.
 Jinsa "underglaze red", a technique using copper oxide pigment to create copper-red designs, was developed in Korea during the 12th century, and later inspired the "underglaze red" ceramics of the Yuan dynasty.

 The Korean celadon had a unique glaze known as "king-fisher" color, an iron based blue-green glaze created by reducing oxygen in the kiln.
 Korean celadon displayed organic shapes and free-flowing style, such as pieces that were made to look like fish, melons, and other animals.
 Koreans invented an inlaid technique known as sanggam, where potters would engrave semi-dried pottery with designs and place materials within the decorations with black or white clay.

+During this period, the Korean craft of inlaid lacquerware, najeonchilgi, is said to have peaked.
+Lacquerware was densely adorned with tiny, floral shapes made of sea turtle shell and mother-of-pearl.
+To produce the designs on a single lacquered box, currently held at the National Palace Museum of Korea in Seoul, artisans utilized about 45,000 fragments of mother of pearl.